-For disruptive behavior which is in violation of the College Code of Conduct and also illegal, please call CSM Public Safety (650) 574-6415 and/or dial 911 for an immediate response.
-You should also alert the Vice President of Student Services, Kim Lopez, at 650-574-6118.
+For disruptive behavior which is in violation of the Student Conduct Code and also illegal, please call CSM Public Safety at (650) 738-7000 and/or dial 911 for an immediate response.
+You should also alert the Disciplinary Officer (Vice President of Student Services).
 Examples of these kinds of behaviors include: use of prohibited drugs or alcohol on College property, willful damage to College property, threats, assaults, theft and possession of fire arms.

-ADDRESSING DISRUPTIVE BEHAVIOR ON CAMPUS CSM CONTACT PERSONS
+ADDRESSING DISRUPTIVE BEHAVIOR ON CAMPUS

+CSM CONTACT PERSONS